gabcvit/gabcvit/README.md

 I'm Gabriel, a frontend / mobile applications developer with huge passion for UX/UI and Design.
 My inner drive has always been bringing technology and all its features to the service of people.

 ## 👨🏻‍💻 Currently working at
-[app affirs GmbH.](https://www.app-affairs.com/) as a Mobile applications developer
+[app affairs GmbH.](https://www.app-affairs.com/) as a Mobile applications developer

 ## 🌱 Currently learning